codecastination/PABBancolombiaGDocs/README.md

 Dudas?
 #### oscar@gso.com.co

-### Generate Payroll PAB Files for Bancolombia from a Google Sheets Database.
+### Generate PAB Files for Bancolombia from a Google Sheets Database.

 Getting admin software like payroll, accounting, HR for small startups sometimes can be expensive and not the main focus of a software development company.
 This is a challenge we faced with a payroll of ~25 persons + transfers to vendors and other obligations.
 Making these payments online manually can be time-consuming and prone to errors.